 Although a failure to initiate DPF regeneration can happen on any diesel vehicle, this is more common on vehicles that use the temperature of the exhaust gas to initiate the process, and especially on vehicles that are used only for short trips like everyday city driving.

 Under these conditions, the exhaust gas can never reach the temperature required to initiate the regeneration process, with the result that the DPF can become clogged with soot.
 In some cases a professional technician may be able to regenerate the DPF by performing a forced regeneration with the aid of a suitable scan tool or diagnostic computer.
 However, in severe cases, this might not be sufficient to regenerate the DPF successfully, in which case, the only effective remedy is replacement of the hugely expensive DPF with a new unit.

-While most of the issues and their associated costs can be avoided by having your vehicle professionally inspected on a regular basis, there is one particular issue on many diesel vehicles that affect the health and operation of DPF devices more severely than almost any other, this issue being excessive oil consumption which you can learn more about here.
+While most of the issues and their associated costs can be avoided by having your vehicle professionally inspected on a regular basis, there is one particular issue on many diesel vehicles that can affect the health and operation of DPF devices more severely than almost any other.
+This issue is excessive oil consumption, which you can learn more about here.